okritvik/beginner_tutorials/README.md

 ```
 ros2 run ros2_cpp_pubsub param_talker --ros-args --log-level debug
 ```
-- I have yet to figure out using --ros-args in the YAML launch file.
+- tf2_ros initially outputs frame does not exist because it waits for the transformation to execute first.
+Later, when the transformation is published, the related output can be seen in console.
+Check the ```results/static_tf.png``` for more information.

 ## Static Code Analysis